-The Director Doctoral Studies will consider the documentation forwarded and formally confirm or not confirm approval as appropriate.
-If doctoral researchers do not satisfactorily complete the research outline process they cannot progress to the next stage of their studies and will not be able to re-register.
-Depending on the approval panel's recommendation, they may be given the option to switch registration to the MPhil course.
+The DDS will consider the documentation forwarded and formally confirm approval as appropriate.
+If doctoral researchers do not satisfactorily complete the research outline progress by the end of the academic year they cannot be fully re-registered for the next academic year and academic conditions will be set with regard to future registration/progression.